Tea leaf paradox

-The tea leaf paradox is a phenomenon where tea leaves in a cup of tea migrate to the center and bottom of the cup after being stirred rather than being forced to the edges of the cup, as would be expected in a spiral centrifuge.
+In fluid dynamics, the tea leaf paradox is a phenomenon where tea leaves in a cup of tea migrate to the center and bottom of the cup after being stirred rather than being forced to the edges of the cup, as would be expected in a spiral centrifuge.

 The correct physical explanation of the paradox was for the first time given by James Thomson in 1857.
-He correctly connected the appearance of secondary flow (both Earth atmosphere and tea cup) with ″friction on the bottom″.
-The formation of secondary flows in an annular channel was theoretically treated by Boussinesq as early as in 1868.
+He correctly connected the appearance of secondary flow (both Earth atmosphere and tea cup) with "friction on the bottom".
+The formation of secondary flows in an annular channel was theoretically treated by Joseph Valentin Boussinesq as early as in 1868.
 The migration of near-bottom particles in river-bend flows was experimentally investigated by A. Ya.
 Milovich in 1913.
-The solution first came from Albert Einstein in a 1926 paper in which he explained the erosion of river banks, and repudiated Baer's law.
+The solution first came from Albert Einstein in a 1926 paper in which he explained the erosion of river banks and repudiated Baer's law.

 Explanation

 The stirring makes the water spin in the cup, causing a centrifugal force outwards.
 Near the bottom however, the water is slowed by friction.
 Thus the centrifugal force is weaker near the bottom than higher up, leading to a secondary circular (helical) flow that goes outwards at the top, down along the outer edge, inwards along the bottom, bringing the leaves to the center, and then up again.